Katherine Evans and Sarah Cheevers: Arrest and captivity

 The transit from England to Turkey was difficult and slowed by multiple storms, so that the captain decided to go to Malta: "Oh, we have a dreadful cup to drink at that place!"

 Evans and Cheevers arrived in Malta on 21 December 1658.
 At that time, Malta was a country under the control of the Catholic church, which strictly forbade women from preaching any religious message.
 Hostility against Quaker beliefs and more specifically women Quakers, was not specific to Malta.
 Back in England, Quakerism had been branded as "tumultuous", and efforts had been taken to suppress Quaker gatherings and preaching.
 This contributed to the common strain of resistance against oppression that dominates many prominent Quaker texts, including those of Evans and Cheevers.
-Such intolerance continued in Malta, and when Evans and Cheevers began to distribute Quaker texts in Latin and French (some sources say English and Spanish), they drew attention from the Maltese Inquisitor, Girolamo Casanate.Paz, I Have Written, p.
-35.
+Such intolerance continued in Malta, and when Evans and Cheevers began to distribute Quaker texts in Latin and French (some sources say English and Spanish), they drew attention from the Maltese Inquisitor, Girolamo Casanate.